jayprojects/JavaEEMVCGenerator/README.md

 Comments
 =========
 	This is not an application, rather just a tool, meant to be used by a developer.
-	So please use your judgment before you use generated files of any part of the codes
+	So please use your judgment before you use generated files or any part of the codes

 LICENSE